KaioYuri/KaioYuri/README.md

-- 🔭 I'm building values ​​at INPE
+- 🔭 I'm building values ​​at DATAPREV
 - 🌱 Learning Design Patterns and Java
 - 🌟 What is your favorite thing?
 Challenges are mine. 🤩
 - 📫 How to reach me: